 A Game of Thrones

-Following the arrest of Lord Eddard Stark as a traitor, Grenn is among those who lend support to Jon Snow, telling him that the accusation is a lie.
-He and others stop Jon from attacking Ser Alliser with a knife when Ser Alliser calls him "not only a bastard, but a traitor's bastard".
+Following the arrest of Lord Eddard Stark, Jon's father, as a traitor, Grenn is among those who lend support to Jon, telling him that the accusation is a lie.
+He and others stop Jon from attacking Alliser with a knife when Alliser calls Jon "not only a bastard, but a traitor's bastard".

-Jon Snow saves the life of Lord Commander Mormont when he is attacked by a wight.
-Out of gratitude, the Old Bear gives Jon his family sword Longclaw as a gift.
-Afterwards, Grenn joins others who ask Jon to show them the sword, explaining that they knew about the present before he did.
+Jon saves the life of Jeor Mormont, Lord Commander of the Night's Watch, when he is attacked by a wight.
+Out of gratitude, the Old Bear gives Jon his family sword, Longclaw, as a gift.
+Afterwards, Grenn joins others who ask Jon to show them the Valyrian steel sword, explaining that they knew about the present before Jon did.

-He is among the group of friends that stop Jon Snow from abandoning the Wall and forswearing himself following the execution of his father.
+Grenn is among the group of friends that stop Jon from abandoning the Wall and forswearing himself following the execution of his father in King's Landing.
 When Jon declares he needs to be with his brother Robb, Grenn says that those of the Night's Watch are his brothers now.
 He goes on explaining that, while everyone is sorry about Lord Eddard's fate, Jon cannot go back once he has made the vow.

 A Clash of Kings

 During the ranging, Grenn serves as an outrider and is usually paired with Dywen.
+The gnarled, veteran ranger takes on a mentor role; clouting Grenn on the ear and advising the young ranger.
 When the group approaches Craster's Keep, Dywen tells Grenn that Craster was born of a wildling woman and a ranger.
-Dywen later warns Jon Snow and others to not look after Craster's wives.
-When Grenn asks how many wives Craster does have, Dywen answers that it's more than Grenn will ever have, hinting that Craster breeds his own wives.
-Grenn later challenges the truth of Dywen's boast that he slept with three of Craster's daughters during the night, explaining that he would have noticed that.
+Dywen warns Jon and others to not look after Craster's wives.
+Grenn later challenges Dywen's boast that he slept with three of Craster's daughters during the night, explaining that he would have noticed that.